 Employment Law in California

-If you have suffered treatment from an employer in California that violates employment laws, learning more about the law can help.
-Hiring an employment law attorney can best help you navigate the process, and increase the chances of winning your case.
+If you have suffered treatment from an employer in California, learning more about the law can help.
+Hiring an employment law attorney can help you navigate the process and increase the chances of winning your case.

 What Is Employment Law?

 Employment law covers the rights, responsibilities, and obligations within the employer-employee relationship.
-Employment lawyers serve both employees and employers, though they generally focus their practice on serving one or the other.
+Employment lawyers serve employees and employers, though they generally focus on one or the other.
 Regardless of who their clients are, their goal is to present a solid case and defend them.

 Understanding Employment Law Labor Rights in California